I Want To...

 - Help with learning to swallow

-- Deal with a stent, which may be placed in the esophagus during surgery
+- Learn to manage a stent, which may be placed in the esophagus during surgery

-How long does post-treatment follow up last?
-Should a patient expect to come to Johns Hopkins for weeks?
-Months?
+How long does post-treatment follow-up last?
+Should a patient expect to come to Johns Hopkins for weeks or months?

-Because the esophageal cancer experts at Johns Hopkins usually recommend that patients receive chemotherapy and radiation before therapy, pre-surgery treatment will take longer than post-treatment follow-up.
+The esophageal cancer experts at Johns Hopkins usually recommend that patients receive chemotherapy and radiation before surgery, so pre-surgery treatment will take longer than post-treatment follow-up.
 Radiation and chemotherapy are usually given in courses that last anywhere from a week to several weeks.

 Post-treatment follow-up generally involves regular medical appointments in the months after treatment to ensure that any treatment complications are taken care of and to check for recurrence.
-If there is no recurrence, the time between appointments will lengthen, though patients will need to be checked regularly to ensure there is no tumor recurrence.
+If there is no recurrence, the time between appointments will lengthen.
+We continue to check patients regularly to ensure there is no tumor recurrence.

 What is palliative care?

-Palliative (pronounced PAL-lee-uh-tiv) care focuses on the whole person and the relief of symptoms, such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, depression, and difficulty sleeping.
+Palliative care focuses on the whole person and the relief of symptoms, such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, depression and difficulty sleeping.
 It can help patients carry on with daily life, including tolerating medical treatments.
 Palliative care is appropriate at any stage of an illness and can be provided at the same time as your cancer treatment.
+Learn more about our patient support services.

 What is a clinical trial?

-A clinical trial is a type of research that uses human subjects to answer questions about drug or other medical interventions.
-While it can often be beneficial for patients who participate in trials, the biggest value of clinical trials are the contribution those trials make to future treatments and procedures, often offering future patients a chance at extended life, or even a cure.
+A clinical trial is a type of study that enrolls volunteer patients to answer questions about drug or other medical interventions.
+While it can often be beneficial for esophageal cancer patients to participate in trials, the biggest value of clinical trials is the contribution those trials make to future treatments and procedures, often offering future patients a chance at extended life, or even a cure.
+Read more about esophageal cancer research and clinical trials.